uonline/uonline/README.md

 How to run
 ----------

 If you have Heroku Toolbelt, run `foreman start` to get the server running.
-If not, try `node main.js`.
+If not, try `./main.coffee`.

 If you wanna run legacy PHP version - you know the way.